infinitecoin/infinitecoin/README.md

 Development process
 ===================
+2018-04-10
+1, Fix the problem that IFC can't start after Linux system is turned off IPv6.

+2018-03-22 community official version 1.8.8.2, this version is modified and compiled based on the original 1.8.8.0 source code.
+1, increased direct click transactions in transaction records, ID can jump to block browser query transaction records.
+2, repair the receiving currency form, modify the first label in the address book form, cause the second tags to be modified bug.
+3, about page image replacement, and increased the community's official website link.
+4, repair of the lower right corner in the state of typos "kind" correct "clock" 5, improve the mining state of the lower right corner of Chinese display 6, verify that all English in the message window is translated into Chinese.
+7, perfect the Chinese tray right click menu language display 8, improve the Chinese language display page.
+9. The options page improves the Chinese language display
+10. Improve the Chinese language display in the rest of the warning box 11, increase the number of connections to the default network nodes to 32, improve the block synchronization speed.
+12. Upgrade the QT version to 4.8.7 to improve security 13, modify the default location of block data, which is the Infinitecoin folder under the current software running directory.
+14, there will be vc++ rumtime error error when repairing json-rpc and console.

+2018-3-15
+1, increase the number of connections to the default network nodes to 32, improve the block synchronization speed.
+2, perfect Chinese Translation
+3. Upgrade the QT version to 4.8.7 to improve security 4, modify the default location of block data, which is the Infinitecoin folder under the current software running directory.

+2015-4
 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.